google-research/google-research/hspace/README.md

 </p>

 ## Paper
-More details can be found in the companion [HPACE paper](https://arxiv.org/abs/2112.12867).
+More details can be found in the companion [HSPACE paper](https://arxiv.org/abs/2112.12867).

 ## Citations
 If you use this model or code for your publication, please cite the following papers